 Czech is so complicated that many native speakers don’t even use it properly.
-We’ve even heard of grown adults taking Czech classes to try to get better at it…their own language!
+We’ve even heard of grown adults taking Czech classes to try to get better at…their own language!

 Obviously it’s not impossible to learn the language, some people do.
 We just don’t know any of them.